yazeed-eldigair/real-estate-mobile-app/README.md

 # Real Estate Properties Mobile App
-A demo mobile app that showcases a catalogue of real estate properties when the user signs in.
+A mobile app that showcases a catalogue of real estate properties when the user signs in.
 Backend repo: https://github.com/YazeedEld/real-estate-mobile-app-api

 <p align="center">